Child research – Department of Education and Lifelong Learning

-The aim of the Norwegian Centre for Child Research is to develop research based knowledge on childhood and children's everyday life in a changing society.
-The research is theoretically and methodologically anchored in the interdisciplinary social child research where childhood is understood as a social phenomenon created in a definite historical and cultural context.
+The Norwegian Centre for Child Research aims to develop research-based knowledge of childhood and children's everyday life in a changing society.
+The research is theoretically and methodologically anchored in the interdisciplinary social child research where childhood is understood as a social phenomenon created in a historical and cultural context.
 There is a dynamic relationship between structural conditions in society, the challenges within politics and how children as social agents actively contribute to creating their own childhood.
-Children's rights and children's perspective are key words in the current research.
+Children's rights and children's perspective are keywords in the current research.

 The research is related to three thematic priorities: